 What is EDP Coverage?

-Electronic Data Processing (EDP) insurance is designed specifically to cover the unique risks associated with computer operations.
+Electronic Data Processing (EDP) insurance is specifically to cover the unique risks associated with computer operations.
 EDP policies typically include three coverage components:

 EDP Equipment- The servers, computer terminals, monitors, laptops, etc.

-EDP Media- The disk drives, disks, magnetic tapes, etc. on which data is stored.
+EDP Media- The disk drives, disks, magnetic tapes, etc., on which data is stored.

-Since data is often difficult to replace or retrieve, it is often the most important coverage component of the EDP policy.
+Since data is often difficult to replace or retrieve, it is often the essential coverage component of the EDP policy.
 It is also the most challenging one to insured effectively.
 Data coverage is not standardized in the insurance marketplace; carriers may define data differently and offer different forms of coverage.
 A close examination of the terms of your policy is necessary to determine the adequacy of your data coverage.
 Some important considerations are:

 Does it include coverage for a denial of access?

 Does it provide business interruption and extra expense coverage?

 Does your policy cover the expense of hiring a forensic expert if you are hacked?